WSTR (band): ‘Til the Wheels Fall Off (2023-Present)

+'Til the Wheels Fall Off was released worldwide via Life or Death Records on 26 May 2023.

+Since the announcement a further two singles (‘Poor Boy’ & ‘Until Then’) have been released along with a 7 day headline UK tour planned for September.

 Name

 Originally named Waster, the group discovered a band with the same name from Canada.
 Because both bands were selling under the same name on iTunes, the Canadian band issued a "cease and desist" letter.
 The group ultimately decided to keep the most similar name as possible, removing the vowels, leaving simply WSTR.

 Musical style and influences

 WSTR is generally credited as a pop punk band.
 The group's lead singer, Sammy Clifford, has said that many of his musical influences were from the United States, including Blink-182 and New Found Glory.